24/7 emergency0472 657 042

 If water is anywhere near power points, light fittings, or your switchboard, kill the power at the main breaker.
 Electricity + water + you is a combination you don't want.

 Grab towels, buckets, the wet/dry vac if you have one.
-The goal is to stop standing water from soaking into floors, skirting, carpet underlay and drywall — that's where the real damage and cost comes in.
+The goal is to stop standing water from soaking into floors, skirting, carpet underlay and plasterboard, that's where the real damage and cost comes in.

 • Lift rugs, move furniture off wet carpet.